oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

     presenters for their work items in the working meeting agendas
 * Use the _Monthly / Same Day of Week_ repeat schedule for
-  meetings (to get, e.g., second Wednesday of month)
+  meetings (to get, e.g., second Wednesday of month) in both systems
-* Uncheck the box to receive emails for RSVPs in Lucid if you don't want to get flooded.
+* Uncheck the box in Lucid to receive emails for RSVPs if you don't want to get flooded.
 * Only Facilitators and Participants can raise hands in Lucid, so set people's roles accordingly.
 Our convention has been: